Coronavirus – Advice for governing bodies

 Holding a virtual AGM or SGM may seem more complex, particularly if this is the first time you have held a large virtual meeting, but it gives an additional option to allow you to hold your AGM on time.
 The SFHA has published advice for RSLs on holding a virtual AGM and SGM.

-The changes made by the 2020 Act will not give you the ability to hold your 2021 AGM or SGM virtually unless your own constitution already allows it.
-If you want to retain the ability to have virtual AGMs and SGMs you will have to change your rules to include a provision allowing you to do that.
-The SFHA has developed an optional amendment in the new model rules to allow virtual AGMs and SGMs.
+The changes made by the 2020 Act will not give you the ability to hold your 2021 AGM or SGM virtually unless your AGM is due to be held before 30 March 2021, or the time period in the 2020 Act for holding virtual AGMs is extended, or your own constitution already allows it.
+If your constitution does not permit virtual AGMs and SGMs and you want to retain the ability to have virtual AGMs and SGMs you will have to change your rules to include a provision allowing you to do that, it may be helpful to make the change to your rules while the provisions on virtual AGMs and SGMs still apply.

-If you decide you are unable to make use of the new flexibility to hold your AGM virtually and the restrictions on public gatherings remain in place this may mean you won’t comply with the provisions in your constitution about holding your AGM within 6 months of the year end.
+If you decide you are unable to hold your AGM virtually and the restrictions on public gatherings remain in place this may mean you won’t comply with the provisions in your constitution about holding your AGM within 6 months of the year end.

 If you have been unable to hold your AGM on time because of the Coronavirus you should arrange your AGM for as soon as possible after the restrictions have been lifted.